angular/angular/aio/content/guide/npm-packages.md

 the TypeScript language server, including the *tsc* TypeScript compiler.

-## So many packages!
-So many files!
+## Managing packages and files

 The default `package.json` installs more packages than you'll need for your project.

 A given package may contain tens, hundreds, even thousands of files, all of them in your local machine's `node_modules` directory.
-The sheer volume of files is intimidating,

-You can remove packages that you don't need but how can you be sure that you won't need it?
+You can remove any package that you don't need, but how can you be sure that you won't need it?
 As a practical matter, it's better to install a package you don't need than worry about it.
 Extra packages and package files on your local development machine are harmless.

-By default the Angular CLI build process bundles into a single file just the few "vendor" library files that your application actually needs.
+By default, the Angular CLI build process bundles into a single file just the few "vendor" library files that your application actually needs.
 The browser downloads this bundle, not the original package files.

-See the [Deployment](guide/deployment) to learn more.
+See [Deployment](guide/deployment) to learn more.